Student Support Policies

 1.2.2 Tuition Waiver

-The University may offer full amount tuition waiver to those who are recognized for their excellence in performance of research work by external awards (JSPS scholar etc.).
+The University may offer full amount tuition waiver to those who are recognized for their excellence in performance of research work by external awards (JSPS fellow etc.).
 Students applying for tuition waiver should apply with required documents through online web form.
 Application review and decision making will be made by the Curriculum and Examination Committee.

 1.3 Financial Support in Exceptional Circumstances